 The mention of "social phobia" in some of these studies and several articles I've seen is interesting to me because I've noticed this in myself though I'm historically a very social person.
 I had just never connected it with my Hashimoto's.

-The causes behind depression and feelings of apathy during a flare tie into the same causes behind anxiety and panic attacks (mentioned above) and behind flares in general; namely, hormones.
+The causes behind depression and feelings of apathy during a flare tie into the same causes behind anxiety and panic attacks.
+The answer: hormones.

 Neuroinflammation is also said to be the reason why people with Hashimoto's struggle with depression and other mood disorders.